jlleongarcia/jlleongarcia/content/blog/dev-web-migraition.md

 In this case, we had to go through ~1k different urls.

+That was a good reason to go with a HUGO Theme as well.

 Each post has 2 different languages.

 {{% /steps %}}